Advanced Soap Making Class: Working With Milk, Beer, Aloe, Coffee & Color

-This class will start up again in late March/early April.
 This hands-on class is for those who want to go on to the next step in cold-process soap making: working with water substitutes (e.g. milk, aloe vera, coffee, beer) & adding color to your soaps.
 It is recommended that you have some knowledge of soap making before taking this class as it is more advanced than basic cold-process soap making.
 We'll cover the following: - a brief review of the science behind soap making, saponification, & important soap terms like super-fatting & curing; lye safety (read more below: "Safety First!"); & the online soap calculator (for customizing recipes) - the benefits of using water substitutes and how to work with them - the pros & cons of the various colorant options and how to work with them (clays, herbs & micas) - making your soap, choosing other soap additives like honey, exfoliants & essential oils, and what to do at home afterwards Formulating a balanced recipe is the most important part of soap making, so my goal is to make sure you understand saponification, how to use the online soap calculator, and how colorants and water substitutes can affect the final product.
 Go home with a customized product!
 In class, you will: - choose a recipe that is best for your skin type (e.g. more conditioning or bubbly) - make 8 oz. of soap, customized with your choice of colorant, goat's milk, coconut milk, beer, coffee &/or aloe vera - further customize your soap with your choice of essential oils and silicone mold, which you can keep and reuse (2-3 bars, depending on the mold) - add other additives to your soap, if desired (honey for extra conditioning, amaranth for exfoliation) Note that it takes at least 2 weeks for the soap to cure and be ready for use.
 It will be hard to wait, but well worth it!
 Then, you'll be ready to make your next batch of soap - it's addictive!
 You'll also go home with 6 soap recipes and a thorough, step-by-step instructional handout, including ingredients, lye info, materials/equipment & suppliers.
 Everything is provided in the class, as well as some snacks & tea.
 Safely First!
 Since lye, NaOH, is used in this class, you will be provided the best safety equipment for the class.
 A common question: is lye necessary for soap making?
 Yes!
 A base is needed with one hydroxide ion, so Sodium Hydroxide is used...And it has many other uses as well!
 But, don't worry, there is no lye in the final product due to the chemical reaction that takes place between the carrier oils and the lye, which is converted into salt!
 My goal is for you to understand what lye is, how to handle lye & to respect lye, not fear it!
 Come to class to learn more about lye, including its history & many other uses!
 You must wear closed-toe shoes, a long-sleeved shirt and pants to this class.
 This class is available for up to 2 people.
 Beeswax lip balm making can be added for $15/person & bath bomb making for $20/person.
 Contact Lindsay if interested and if you have any questions.
 I hope to meet you soon!
 General Class Information: - Very small class sizes!
 Choose to take a private class just for you or choose a semi-private class on the online calendar for only 2 people per class.
 Small groups allow for a more personal, enjoyable experience, in which you can feel comfortable to ask all of your questions and then go home ready to try out your new skill! - Available every day of the week!
 Set up a private class for any day of the week at a time that works best for you or book a slot in an available class on the online calendar. - 100% hands-on!
 Make the products yourself; you won't watch, you'll do. - Customize your products!
 I supply the recipes & ingredients & you choose which work best for you. - Bring nothing!
 Everything is provided in the class with NO extra materials fee. - It's all in the details!
 Take home a thorough, detailed instructional handout with recipes, ingredients, materials list, suppliers & more.

 Hi, my name is Lindsay.
 I am the former owner of Blue Dot Organics based out of San Francisco.
 I taught a variety of large-group classes in the making of soap, candles, lotion, lip balm and various other body and household natural products.
 I closed this business in the fall of 2014 and traveled abroad with my husband.
 We returned to Pacifica, California in the fall of 2015 and I began teaching again, but on a smaller scale until May of 2016.
 My husband was offered a job in Long Beach; so since July of 2016, I have been offering private classes, as well as semi-private classes on my online calendar, for up to 2 people per class on Ocean Blvd.
 You can enjoy an informative, fun class tailored to you in a relaxed atmosphere.
 My Soap Making & Teaching Background: I have been making & learning about natural, body-care products since 2012, when I took my first soap-making class with my sister-in-law in Quincy, Massachusetts.
 It was so fun that I immediately moved on to lotion, candles, bath bombs & more!
 I had been a teacher long before learning how to make natural products though, so when I moved to San Francisco in 2013, I decided to mesh my 2 specialty areas and open Blue Dot Organics.
 I have taught in various capacities ever since I graduated with a Bachelor's in Education in 2006, but I prefer the small-group setting for a more personal experience and so you can get the most out of the class!
 I hope to meet you soon!